 Pro Tip: Don’t wait for an approaching storm to get insurance.
 Most flood insurance policies have a 30-day waiting period before coverage is activated.

-For people not in high-risk flood zones, the cost of insurance is more affordable.
+For people not in high-risk flood zones, the cost of insurance is likely to be more affordable.

 Flood insurance rates are based on several factors, according to the NFIP, including: